madslug17/AgeofAshes/Session_Notes.md

 Need to go inside to go to top of citadel.
 We climb the brambles surrounding Hellknight Hill to get up into the citadel.

 Met  Hell Knight from Order of the First Nail.
 Armiger Alak Stagram was injured by Imps in the Citadel.
 Order of the First Nail typically worships Asmodeus.
-I healed him and he heads back to breachill.
+I healed him and he heads back to Breachill.
 His signet ring is missing.
 Hal said he will find it.

 ### Session 1 XP

-- 10      Helping Quentino and Warbel
+- 10      Helping Quintino and Warble
 - 80     Fire Mephit x2
 - 100   Rescuing the townspeople
 - 20     Putting out the town hall (6 turns)